MapleLeaves-7/Book-Recommendations/README.md

 python search/index_data.py --all -b 1000
 ```

+`output_local.py` indexes the data with default arguments into the search engine and outputs the indexed data as a json file.

 ### Transferring SQL Data

 When restoring books.dump into TablePlus database, set it as (--clean and --create)